-Going through something the first time is usually when it cause the most concern, worry and anxiousness, particularly as it applies to breast cancer screening.
-Here is some information we would like to provide to hopefully put women who are having their very first mammogram at ease.
+Going through something the first time is usually when it causes the most concern, worry and anxiousness, particularly as it applies to breast cancer screening.
+Although a mammogram can not prevent cancer, it can help to diagnose cancer when it is treatable.
+In today’s post, we share some information that will hopefully put you at ease about having your first mammogram.

 How do you prepare for a screening mammogram?

-Here are a couple of things that we recommend you can do ahead of time to make sure your mammogram at Capitol Imaging Services goes smoothly:
+Here are a couple of things that we recommend that you do ahead of time to make sure your mammogram at Capitol Imaging Services goes smoothly:

 - If it is common for your breasts to become sore or tender around your menstrual cycle, you might want to avoid scheduling a mammogram during that time frame.